ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 ### Other Changes

 1. Added Skill Actions.
 This mod gives new in-combat abilities that correspond with various skills, making some previously "why would I ever have a companion take this?" options make a lot more sense.
 Most importantly the Perception skill can be used to detect hidden and invisible enemies, or at least try to detect them, which is important now that some fights include enemies with no invisibility powers!
+Please provide feedback on whether this seems like it is adding more depth/options/fun to Listo, or does this just add a bunch of extra buttons you don't care about?
 2. Added Vow of Poverty, a Cleric subclass.
+3. Added Soul Knife Equipment -- please provide feedback on the balance (how strong is it compared to the price, how early/late it is found in game, etc)
+4. Added Vest of Investiture -- please provide feedback on the balance (how strong is it compared to the price, how early/late it is found in game, etc)
-3. Updated various mods.
+5. Updated various mods.
+  * Neon's Assorted Faces
+  * Poesilibre's Fair Eye Colors
+  * Oath of Zeal
+  * Rune Knight
+  * Reckless Attack Toggle
+  * Expansion 13-20
+  * Celestial Warlock
+  * Shadow Magic -- author recommends any active shadow sorcerers respec before updating!
+  * Dragonborn cosmetics
+  * Mystic Class
+  * Many More Monsters
+  * Feat Every X Levels
+  * Juggernaut

 # Listonomicon v2.4